-It was at Pointe du Hoc that the Nazis constructed a series of bunkers and machine gun posts and heavily fortified the area with concrete casemates and gun pits.
+It was at Pointe du Hoc that the Germans constructed a series of bunkers and machine gun posts and heavily fortified the area with concrete casemates and gun pits.

 Pointe du Hoc provided an elevated setting from which German troops could launch shells on both Omaha beach (4 miles or 7km to the east) and Utah beach (7 miles or 11 km to the west).